Skip to main content

 Once you are injured or diagnosed with an illness, you have to gather the appropriate documents and information then file a claim for benefits.
 If it fits your policy’s definition of disability, there will typically be an elimination period of 90 days to a year before monthly disability payments start.
 Payments will continue for the duration of the policy’s benefit period (typically 2, 5, or 10 years, or to policy termination date which typically is age 65, 67 or 70).

 If you became disabled after a car accident and couldn't work, how would you get income?
 If a cancer diagnosis resulted in treatments that kept you from working for a year, how would you pay your bills?
-In these types of situations, short and long term disability coverage can work together to provide the income you depend on.
+In these types of situations, short and long term disability coverage can work together to help provide the income you depend on.